 Animal Identification and Microchipping

 The AAHA has set up an identification tool that they can implant into companion animals.
 This tool is useful in the event that an animal gets lost.
 They can easily locate the microchip and bring the pet back to its owner.
-The microchip also carries all of the animal’s health care records so that veterinarians can easily access all the information on an animal without having to contact previous clinics and doctors.
+The microchip carries all of the animal’s health care records so that veterinarians can easily access all the information on an animal without having to contact previous clinics and doctors.

 Partners for Healthy Pets